 \$1.27M+ Amount of external funding garnered through ONFAO- supported fellowship applications (to support URI students and recent alumni).
-73% The percent of applicants who were selected as awardees, alternates, or finalists for awards requiring formal institutional nomination or endorsement (Boren, Fulbright, Goldwater, Truman).
-2 Fulbrights this year who who are community college transfer students and alumni of the Gilman Scholarship program (Pell eligible students).
+73 % The percent of applicants who were selected as awardees, alternates, or finalists for awards requiring formal institutional nomination or endorsement (Boren, Fulbright, Gaither, Goldwater, Truman).
+25o/o of URI's Fulbrights in the past six cycles have been Talent Development Scholars.
+2 Fulbrights this year who who are community college transfer specifients and alumni of the Gilman Scholarship program (Pell eligible students).
 6 Number of Gilman Scholars who have become Fulbrights.
 5th URI's ranking In the nation for number of undergraduate awardees for the Boren Scholarship, making It a "top producing Instituition."
 42 Number of URI Sophomores who have been named Hollings Scholars since the program's Inception In 2000, making us a top producing Institution.
-90% Percentage of Honors Students who are among the 11 Truman Finalists (7) and Scholars (4) from URI since 2010.
-100% (4) of Truman Scholars from URI have been Honors Students during this time period.
+73o/o The percent of applicants who were selected as awardees, alternates, or finalists for awards requiring formal institutional nomination or endorsement (Boren, Fulbright, Gaither, Goldwater, Truman).